cultpenguin/sippi-all/README.md

 ```
 mps_genesim mps_genesim.txt
 ```
-has the same meaning.
+have the same meaning.

 ## SNESIM: `mps_snesim_tree` and `mps_snesim_list`
-the `mps_snesim_tree` and `mps_snesim_list` differ only in the way conditional data are stored in memory (using either a tree or a list structure).
+The `mps_snesim_tree` and `mps_snesim_list` differ only in the way conditional data is stored in memory - using either a tree or a list structure.

 Both algorithms share the same format for the required parameter file:
 ```
 Number of realizations # 1
 Random Seed (0 for not random seed) # 0
-Number of mulitple grids # 2
+Number of multiple grids # 2
 Min Node count (0 if not set any limit) # 0
 Max Conditional count (-1 if not using any limit) # -1
 Search template size X # 5